isomerpages/singhealth-ermcs/_poster-competition/Things to Note & Important Dates.md

 * **Poster Judging Presentation Session (Online)**: 28 July to 8 August 2025
 * **Announcement of Results**: 29 August 2025

-*Note: The dates are accurate as of 19 February 2025*
+*Note: The dates are accurate as of 24 April 2025*